 We feel that most people would enjoy using Duolingo Chinese as a game, but those who would most benefit from it include those who:

-Who Would Not Benefit from Using Duolingo Chinese?
+Who Would NOT Benefit from Using Duolingo Chinese?

 Language-learning programs are definitely not one-size-fits-all, so those who may not benefit from Duolingo Chinese include those who: